Ph.D. Program in Counseling Psychology

 Tuition for a graduate education student can be found on the Graduate School tuition page.
 This level of tuition is often fairly competitive with other institutions.
 In recent years, new full-time doctoral students have been supported by part-time research assistantships through the department.
 Scholarships have helped some additional students, and a variety of fellowships and other options are available.
 For more information, see the Graduate School's financial aid page.

 We will not know the number of assistantships available to next year's students until our admissions offers are sent out during the middle of the spring semester.

 Visiting the department

 You are welcome to visit the department to find out more about our programs.
-Department informational sessions will be held noon to 1pm on the following Mondays: 11/5/2018.
-12/3/2018, 12/4/2018, 2/4/2019, 3/4/2019, and 4/1/2019.
-We are located in room 150 of the Walter Schroeder Health and Education Complex, 560 N. 16th Street.
+Department informational sessions are currently not held on campus, but you may schedule an online meeting or email the department.
+We are located in room 146 of the Walter Schroeder Health and Education Complex, 560 N. 16th Street.
 Download a campus map.
-Please contact Coreen via e-mail or (414) 288-5730 to let us know you are interested in visiting or would like someone to contact you.
+Please contact Coreen via e-mail or 414-288-5730 to let us know you are interested in visiting or would like someone to contact you.
 Contact the Graduate School to schedule a campus visit/tour.